emilianavt/VSeeFaceManual/README.md

 To combine iPhone tracking with Leap Motion tracking, enable the `Track fingers` and `Track hands to shoulders` options in VMC reception settings in VSeeFace.
 Enabling all over options except `Track face features` as well, will apply the usual head tracking and body movements, which may allow more freedom of movement than just the iPhone tracking on its own.

+#### Perception Neuron tracking

+It is possible to stream Perception Neuron motion capture data into VSeeFace by using the VMC protocol.
+To do so, load [this](https://github.com/emilianavt/VSeeFacePreview/archive/neuron.zip) project into Unity 2019.4.12f1 and load the included scene in the `Scenes` folder.
+Create a new folder for your VRM avatar inside the `Avatars` folder and put in the VRM file.
+Unity should import it automatically.
+You can then delete the included Vita model from the the scene and add your own avatar by dragging it into the `Hierarchy` section on the left.

+You can now start the Neuron software and set it up for transmitting BVH data on port 7001.
+Once this is done, press play in Unity to play the scene.
+If no red text appears, the avatar should have been set up correctly and should be receiving tracking data from the Neuron software, while also sending the tracking data over VMC protocol.

+Next, you can start VSeeFace and set up the VMC receiver according to the port listed in the message displayed in the game view of the running Unity scene.
+Once enabled, it should start applying the motion tracking data from the Neuron to the avatar in VSeeFace.

+The provided project includes [NeuronAnimator](https://github.com/keijiro/NeuronAnimator) by Keijiro Takahashi and uses it to receive the tracking data from the Perception Neuron software and apply it to the avatar.

 #### Full body tracking with ThreeDPoseTracker

 [ThreeDPoseTracker](https://qiita.com/yukihiko_a/items/43d09db5628334789fab#%E3%82%A4%E3%83%B3%E3%82%B9%E3%83%88%E3%83%BC%E3%83%AB) allows webcam based full body tracking.
 Please note that it can only be used for non-commercial purposes according to its license.